PhuruShekar/Galleria/README.md

   It's that easy!

-  ## TODO:
+  ## To Improve Upon
   1. Allow images to be sorted
   1. Clean up Upload Image Button
   1. Make errors more clear to the User (so they don't have to check console.log)
   1. Move thumbnail generator script to local instead of having a lambda function
   1. Make the app responsive for mobile
-  1. Make the lamba functions more robust
+  1. Make the lamba functions give more error information
+  1. Allow users to click image to expand and give Image information in a modal and allow them to download thumbnail